pkgcraft/pkgcraft.github.io/content/about/_index.md

 While both projects implement functionality described in [PMS](https://wiki.gentoo.org/wiki/Package_Manager_Specification), pkgcraft does not plan to duplicate portage's interface or feature set.
-At its most basic, it intends to be a base to build more efficient tools.
-This does allow for a future in which portage or other established tools leverage pkgcraft to improve their capabilities, but that is entirely up to the whims of Gentoo and other developers.
+At its most basic, it intends to be a base for building efficient tools.
+This does allow for a future in which portage or other projects leverage pkgcraft to improve their capabilities, but that is entirely up to the whims of Gentoo and other developers.

-In pkgcraft's case, it may develop alternatives encompassing use cases currently provided by traditional, Gentoo-related tools, but the majority of that work is a long way off and probably won't aim for compatibility beyond PMS support.
+In pkgcraft's case, it may develop alternatives encompassing use cases currently provided by established tools, but the majority of that work is a long way off and probably won't aim for compatibility beyond PMS support.

 - ### Why isn't pkgcraft implemented in C, C++, Python, etc?
 Why choose Rust?